ashleysally00/Prepare-Data-for-ML-APIs-on-Google-Cloud-Challenge-Lab/README.md

-# Prepare Data for ML APIs on Google Cloud Challenge Lab
+# Prepare Data for ML APIs on Google Cloud Challenge Lab - *notes for solution*

 ## Task 1: Run a simple Dataflow job